The Salmon Project Archive

-We built a vast trove of serious public opinion research about Alaskans and salmon — values, tradeoffs, aspirations and concerns.
-This research now lives in the public domain, where it can fuel new generations of work, art and advocacy.
+We built a vast trove of stories, graphics, data, and serious public opinion research about Alaskans and salmon, including our values, tradeoffs, aspirations and concerns.
+This body of work is publicly archived, where it can fuel new generations of work, art and advocacy.

 In the winter of 2012 and spring of 2013 we went to Alaskans, where they lived, with a significant statewide survey with statistically significant regional samples.
 With DHM Research, we conducted 11 focus groups in eight rural and urban communities around the state.
 We interviewed 35 community leaders, and we surveyed more than 2,000 people statewide.
 The results are quite incredible and illustrate one essential fact — we Alaskans are connected to our salmon.